borgbackup/borg/docs/installation.rst

 Mac OS X: You may need to get a recent enough OpenSSL version from homebrew_.

-Mac OS X: A recent enough FUSE implementation might be unavailable.
+Mac OS X: You need OS X FUSE >= 3.0.

 Debian / Ubuntu installation (from git)